frogm0uth/keyboard-notes/qmk-compose-key/README.md

    While either set of sequences could be used with either method, this is just how I've ended up doing it in each case.
 I suspect that the Compose key method works better for a large number of sequences as it naturally groups them into categories.

+There are several ways of specifying the output produced when a sequence matches:

+* Output a single keycode.
+* Output an array of keycodes.
+* Output a literal string ("This is a string").
+* Execute a callback to output whatever you want.

-The Compose key is more efficient than Leader in terms of Firmware space, especially if you have more than a few sequences.
+The Compose key is more efficient than Leader in terms of firmware space if you have a lot of sequences.
 See the Firmware Size section below.

 Finally, the OLED displays the sequence so far and the candidate next characters.